ADBeta/CCCCPPPS/README.md

 # About
 > We have `programable power supply` at home.

+A DIY Programmable Buck/Boost Power Supply, capable of up to 5W

 # Usage
 ## Debug Interface:
-This interface is enabled by default when building the firmware
+This interface is enabled by default when building the firmware.
+Use the `minichlink` interface to issue commands listed below

 ## USB Interface:
 Build with `-DCONFIG_USE_USB`
 > [!NOTE]
 > To be implemented.

 ## Commands
+> [!NOTE]
+> Need to improve the command list and handler

 - `0` to turn the supply off
+- `1-9` to set the target Voltage/Current in multiples of 1000mV/100mA
+- `c` to switch to Constant Current Mode
- - `c` and `v` to switch between constant current and constant voltage
+- `v` to switch to Constant Voltage Mode
- - `+` or `=` to increse the target voltage/current in 50mV/25mA increments
+- `+` to increase the target Voltage/Current depending on mode, in 50mV/25mA increments
- - `1-9` to quickly set the voltage/current target in multiples of 1000mV/100mA
- - ~~Konami code makes the unit self distruct.~~ Feature removed due to misuse.
+- ~~Konami code makes the unit self distruct.~~ Removed due to misuse.

 # Build
 ```sh